senanayakaparakrama/f4u-test-assignment/README.md

 Shipping address includes country, city, zipcode, street.

 Implement a console application to be able to add, update, delete and get shipping addresses for a specific client.
-Also to get a client information by ID.

 Requirements:
 - 	Use PHP 7.*